canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 ##### Comparing OSS and Closed-source software

-In making software procurement decisions, it is common practice to assess OSS on equal footing with closed-source software (examples..).
+In making software procurement decisions, it is common practice to assess OSS on equal footing with closed-source software.
 Starting from a list of business requirements, a government organization or business can assess how well the feature set of a OSS software package matches the requirements, and calculate the overall cost-per-feature over the required lifetime of the software.

 This type of assessment provides a useful starting point.
 However, several interviewees reported difficult experiences in making "apples-to-apples" comparisons between OSS and closed- source software.
 Although an assessment of the total cost of ownership is feasible for both, it is difficult to account for factors such as benefits to the public (e.g., overall economic efficiency, support for local businesses, etc.).